anmoa/PILF/readme.md

 ### GaussMoE (Gaussian-Routed MoE)

 To address the fundamental flaws of linear gating, we introduced **Gaussian Routing**, which is the core of our current research.
-It promotes expert specialization and, when paired with SMK, shows excellent resistance to catastrophic forgetting.
+It promotes expert specialization and, when paired with SMK, shows excellent expert functional differentiation.
 However, it cannot overcome catastrophic forgetting on its own in a context-free environment.

 1. **Experts as Distributions**: Each expert is no longer a simple MLP but is defined by a learnable Gaussian distribution (parameterized by a mean `μ` and a log standard deviation `log_sigma`) in the input space, representing its "domain of knowledge."
 2. **Routing as Probability Calculation**: The routing process is no longer a simple linear mapping but involves calculating the log probability density of the input `x` under each expert's Gaussian distribution.
 This probability reflects how well the input matches an expert's "knowledge domain," which fundamentally promotes the **functional specialization** and **interpretability** of experts.